bitovi/academy/src/technology-consulting/5-communication.md

 ### Exercise: Small talk questions

-With a partner, ask them to pick one of the questions below or come up with their own question.
+With a partner, pick one of the questions below or come up with your own question.

-Then, ask them the question and actively listen to their response.
-Use mirroring and labeling to learn more about them and make them feel heard.
+Then, ask them the question and give them your full attention.
+Practice your active listening skills to learn more about them and make your partner feel heard.

-When you’re done, switch and pick one of the questions (or come up with your own) for your partner to ask you.
+When you’re done, switch and have your partner ask you a question.

-Questions:
+**For Controllers (structured, logical):**

-- What’s something you’ve been passionate about lately?
+- What’s an interesting trend or development you’ve noticed recently?
-- Can you tell me about a hobby or activity you enjoy in your free time?
+- What’s your favorite way to analyze or solve a complex problem?
+- How do you approach decision-making in high-stakes situations?
-- What’s the best book you’ve read or movie you’ve watched recently?
+- What’s a system or tool that’s improved your workflow recently?
+- What’s a challenge you’ve successfully navigated in the past year?
+- What’s the most logical improvement you’d make to something you use daily?
-- How do you like to spend your weekends?
+- How do you measure success in your work or personal projects?

+**For Doers (concise, action-oriented):**

-- What’s a recent adventure or trip you’ve taken?
+- What’s a recent project or goal you’re proud of achieving?
+- What’s the most efficient tool or process you’ve come across recently?
+- What’s something you’ve accomplished recently that made a big impact?
+- What’s a challenge you’re currently tackling?
+- How do you prioritize tasks when things get busy?
+- What’s your go-to strategy for staying productive?
-- What’s something you’re looking forward to in the next few months?
+- What’s the next big thing you’re aiming to achieve?
-- Can you describe a favorite memory from the past year?
-- What’s a skill or talent you have that most people don’t know about?
+- What’s a recent success story from your work or personal life?

+**For Supporters (warm, empathetic):**

+- How has your team or family been doing lately?
+- What’s been the most rewarding part of your week?
-- How do you relax or unwind after a long day?
+- How do you like to support or help others in your community or at Bitovi?
+- What’s something you’re grateful for this month?
+- How do you balance work and personal life?
-- What’s a new hobby or interest you’ve picked up recently?
+- What’s a meaningful connection you’ve made recently?
+- What’s the best piece of advice someone has shared with you?
+- How do you celebrate small wins with those around you?

+**For Talkers (enthusiastic, collaborative):**

+- What’s the most exciting conversation you’ve had recently?
+- What’s a fun idea you’ve been thinking about lately?
+- Can you share a story about a time you had a great collaborative experience?
+- What’s something creative you’ve been working on recently?
+- Who’s someone who inspires you, and why?
-- What’s something interesting or unique about where you grew up?
+- What’s a recent event or gathering you really enjoyed?
+- What’s your favorite way to brainstorm or share ideas?
-- What’s a cause or issue that’s particularly important to you?
+- What’s the funniest or most interesting thing that’s happened to you recently?

 ## Persuasive communication